 To store data for tests, you can use the Test_Toolkit and the

 - Compile the Test_Toolkit - it contains some useful methods that are not shipped in the BHoM installer.

 - Drop a

 Unit Testcomponent in a script.

-- Right click the component and use the search field to find the method you want to store test data for.
+- Right click the component.
+Use the search field to find and select method you want to store test data for.
 Once done, the component Unit test will transform into a

 - Connect the test data to the

 Unit Testcomponent.
-The compnent will execute the target method in the backend with the provided data, and it will return one or more Unit Test objects, which contain the input and outputs related to the method execution.
+The component will execute the target method with the provided data, and it will return one or more Unit Test objects, which contain the input and outputs related to the method execution.

-.cifolder of the repository that defines the method being tested.
-We store the objects as json.
-In order to do this reliably, you can use the Test_Toolkit's
+.cifolder of the repository where the method being tested can be found.
+In order to do this easily and reliably, you can use the Test_Toolkit's